 Orion was a giant huntsman of great skills and ability to walk on water.
 This gift, of walking on water, came from his father Poseidon who was in the relationship with the eldest of gorgons called Euryale.
-Some sources even claim that he was born out of Gaea, when Zeus, Hermes and Poseidon urinated on a bull hide and buried it in the earth.
-And that is why his name was Orion (urine).
-Anyway, he was also thought to be very handsome individual, good company and, therefore, very popular among people.
+Some sources even claim that he was born out of Gaea, when Zeus, Hermes and Poseidon urinated on a bull hide and buried it in earth and that is why his name was Orion (urine).
+Anyhow, he was also thought to be very handsome individual, good company and, because of the traits, very popular among people.
 He was also a hunter and was a companion of goddess Artemis for a while.
 Upon his death, he was placed among stars and that is why the name rings a bell.
 We now know it as the constellation Orion.

 There is an oil painting, made by Nicholas Poussin (shown below), where Orion is depicted three or four times bigger than anyone else.
 He is also holding a bow in his right hand.
 But on fountain in Messina, Italy, he is depicted as a grown man of normal size, wearing an armor and holding a shield in his hand.